 The condition that aa quasicategory has “no non-trivial cells” above degree (which makes it a particularly strict model of an (n,1)-category) is not invariant under categorical equivalence.
 Hence there is no intrinsic characterization of the class of the simplicial sets which are “(n+1)-coskeletal” in this sense.

 However there is such a description of the class of quasi-categories which are equivalent to such -coskeletal quasicategories.
-To make this more concrete the notion of a minimal inner fibration can be used (a quasi-categorical analog of minimal Kan fibrations).
-THis is an inner fibration of simplicial sets satisfying a relative homotopy condition and that of a minimal quasi-category .
+To make this more concrete the notion of a minimal inner fibration can be used (a quasi-categorical analog of minimal Kan fibrations, see also at minimal fibration).
+This is an inner fibration of simplicial sets satisfying a relative homotopy condition and that of a minimal quasi-category .

 Every quasi-category is equivalent to a minimal quasi-category.